Fixed-point free circle actions on 4-manifolds: Introduction

 In this paper we study fixed-point free $\s^1$-actions on orientable $4$-manifolds, either smooth or locally linear, depending on which category (i.e., smooth or topological) we work in.
 The arguments are valid for both categories; for simplicity, we shall work mainly in the smooth category.
 Our results indicate that the equivariant classification of fixed-point free $\s^1$-actions, where there is a lack of Pao's replacement trick, is sharply different from that of $\s^1$-actions with fixed points.
 In particular, we show that under reasonable assumptions, the fundamental group plays a predominant role in the equivariant classification of $4$-manifolds with a fixed-point free $\s^1$-action.
 We showcase this phenomena with the following two theorems.

-\begin{theorem} Let $X$ be an orientable $4$-manifold such that (i) the center of $\pi_1(X)$ is infinite cyclic,\footnote{ If the center of $\pi_1$ is of rank $>1$, the corresponding fixed-point free $\s^1$-four-manifolds are actually classified, see Theorem 4.3.} (ii) $\pi_1(X)$ is single-ended and is not isomorphic to the fundamental group of a Klein bottle, (iii) any canonical JSJ decomposition of $\pi_1(X)$ contains a vertex subgroup which is not isomorphic to an HNN extension of a finite cyclic group.
+\begin{theorem} Let $X$ be an orientable $4$-manifold such that (i) the center of $\pi_1(X)$ is infinite cyclic, (ii) $\pi_1(X)$ is single-ended and is not isomorphic to the fundamental group of a Klein bottle, (iii) any canonical JSJ decomposition of $\pi_1(X)$ contains a vertex subgroup which is not isomorphic to an HNN extension of a finite cyclic group.
 Then there exists a constant $C>0$ depending only on $\pi_1(X)$, such that the number of equivalence classes of fixed-point free $\s^1$-actions (smooth or locally linear) on $X$ is bounded by $C$. \end{theorem}

 \begin{theorem} Let $G$ be a finitely presented group with infinite center.
 There exists a constant $C>0$ depending only on $G$, such that the number of diffeomorphism classes (resp. homeomorphism classes) of orientable $4$-manifolds admitting a fixed-point free, smooth (resp. locally linear) $\s^1$-action, whose fundamental group is isomorphic to $G$, is bounded by $C$. \end{theorem}